teymuri/arvin/README.md

 # Let

 ## Comments
-Comments in Let are done using `(` and `)` tokens.
-Let will ignore every thing inbetween left and right parentheses.
-There is no different comment syntax for inline or block comments.
+Comments in Let are written using `(` and `)` tokens.
+Let will ignore every thing between left and right parentheses.
+There is no different comment syntax for inline or block comments (spread over multiple lines).
 Nested comment blocks are also valid.

 ```